WillCodeForCats/solaredge-modbus-multi/README.md

 [![hacs_badge](https://img.shields.io/badge/HACS-Default-41BDF5.svg?style=for-the-badge)](https://github.com/hacs/integration)

 # solaredge-modbus-multi
-A Home Assistant integration for SolarEdge inverters.
-Connects locally using Modbus/TCP to single or multiple inverters, including meters.
+A Home Assistant integration for SolarEdge inverters using local Modbus/TCP (no cloud).
+Supports multiple inverters, single inverters, meters, and extra information/error sensors.

-This integration is ideal for multiple inverter installations where you have a single Leader (Master) inverter connected to the network, with one or more Follower (Slave) inverters connected using the RS485 bus.
-This integration also supports up to three meters connected to the first inverter.
+This integration was created to address multiple inverter installations where you have a single Leader (Master) inverter connected to the network with one or more Follower (Slave) inverters connected using the RS485 bus.
+It also supports up to three meters connected to the first inverter.
+It still works with single inverter installations and can grow with you if you upgrade to multiple inverters in the future.

 ## Installation
 Copy the contents of the custom_components folder into to your Home Assistant config/custom_components folder or install through HACS.